wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 4. Select the **Amazon DynamoDB** and **Amazon Relational Database Service** options.

-#### How to Monitor Only the Metrics for a Service Which Is Not in the Products List
+#### How to Monitor the Metrics for a Service Which Is Not in the Products List

-If you are ingesting metrics for a service, which is not part of the products list, to monitor the metrics only for this service, leave the **Products** option set to **All** and use a regular expression.
+If you are ingesting metrics for a service, which is not part of the products list, to monitor the metrics for this service, you can do one of the following:

+* Leave the **Products** option set to **All** and use a regular expression.
+* Select **Custom** and in the  **Custom Namespace(s)** text box, enter the namespace of the service you want to monitor.

+  For example, if you want to monitor Amazon Chime SDK, enter `AWS/ChimeSDK`.

 #### How to Monitor Metrics for Services in the Products List and for a Service Which Is Not in the List